 Need help choosing an SEO keyword tool?
-Our 18-part checklist comes helpful tips and a host of free and paid tools like SEMrush, Ahrefs, Answer The Public.
+Our list includes a host of free and paid tools like SEMrush, Ahrefs, Answer The Public and tips to consider.

 A quick Google search brings up about 37,000,000 results for “SEO keyword tools”.
 Most of them are blog posts about which SEO tools to use or landing pages for the tools themselves.